lrassaby/ostracon/README.md

 Initial JS Game (with hooks for initializing state and taking in final votes) - ***Dan***

-Setting up Cowboy server with Erlang-SockJS configured and integration and testing of our ostracon-erlang modules with `SocketMouth` on top of it - ***Jeremy***
+Setting up Cowboy server with Erlang-SockJS configured and integration and testing of our ostracon-erlang modules with `ostracon handler` on top of it - ***Jeremy***

 Designing and testing `ostracon-client` and `StateModule`, and related APIs - ***Scott***